Yesterday we were so excited to see our DIY concrete magnets tutorial feature in Canberra Times’ nest magazine!

 5. Finish by gluing a magnet to the back of each shape.

-– If your ice cube molds are large enough, you may want to gently press the magnet into the wet concrete so it sits flush against the back.
-Note: this only works with large shapes as the concrete needs to have at least a 3mm edge around the magnet to avoid cracking.
+– If your ice cube molds are large enough, you may want to gently press the magnet into the wet cement so it sits flush against the back.
+Note: this only works with large shapes as the cement needs to have at least a 3mm edge around the magnet to avoid cracking.

-– Create a dip-dyed look by using masking tape around the concrete shape and only painting the bottom half.
+– Create a dip-dyed look by using masking tape around the cement shape and only painting the bottom half.